 face to face

 The situation with the pandemic is constantly changing so I am flexible in my approach to working in person.
 We can wear masks when it feels appropriate and I follow goverment guidelines to keep us as safe as possible.
 The room is large enough for us to sit over a metre apart and touch points are cleaned between clients.
-To maintain confidentiality, I don’t open windows while we are working but I ventilate the space before and after each client to reduce risk.
+To maintain confidentiality, I don’t open windows while we are working but I ventilate the space between clients to reduce risk.
 If the situation changes and you want to continue your therapy by telephone or on line we can easily change how we work.

 You know what works for you and I will never pressure you to try different things.
 Some clients sit still as they talk but I also offer the chance to use creative materials.
 You may find it useful to draw, write, scribble or paint during our sessions.
 You may prefer to fidget with a worry doll or use therapy dough as you explore what is happening in your life and how you are feeling.